In the world of outdoor elliptical bikes there are two top contenders. StreetStrider and ElliptiGo.

 This model is considered the entry-level bicycle in ElliptiGO’s series of long-stride models.
-It has 3 options for speed and resistance modification, weighs 42 pounds, and an adjustable stride length that ranges from 16 to 25 inches.
+It has 3 options for speed and resistance modification, weighs 42 pounds, and has an adjustable stride length that ranges from 16 to 25 inches.

 The Elliptigo 8C model is the next step up in complexity from the 3C.
-Billed by ElliptiGO as “the world’s most popular elliptical bike”, it has 8 gear for changing speed and resistance, an adjustable stride length, and ElliptiGO’s ergonomic handlebar grips and large foot platforms.
+Billed by ElliptiGO as “the world’s most popular elliptical bike”, it has 8 gears for changing speed and resistance, an adjustable stride length, and ElliptiGO’s ergonomic handlebar grips and large foot platforms.

 This is considered to be the ideal blend of comfort and challenge for riders who enjoy stand-up elliptical biking and are looking for the next step up in performance training.
-ElliptiGo considers give you the most for what you pay for.
+ElliptiGo considers giving you the most for what you pay for.

 The price difference between this model and the 8C model is a nice chunk more than its less expensive counterpart, but you are getting quite a bit more for your money with this model.
-For those seeking the most challenge friendly and state-of-the art experience, though, it’s worth every penny.
+For those seeking the most challenge-friendly and state-of-the-art experience, though, it’s worth every penny.

 ElliptiGO Arc 8

 The Arc 8 differs from other elliptiGO models due to its shorter stride length.
-At approximately 14 inches, its pedalling path is more vertical in nature and provides a workout more focused on the legs.
+At approximately 14 inches, its pedaling path is more vertical in nature and provides a workout more focused on the legs.
 At 37 pounds, its lighter weight is ideal for portability and speed.

 Cycling purists may prefer this option due to a more familiar peddling pattern and the workout that it provides for the legs.
 It also offers significant savings, with its retail price being the lowest of all of ElliptiGO’s stand-up bikes with an elliptical stride.

-ElliptiGO Sub Stand up Bike
+ElliptiGO Sub Stand-up Bike

-The Elliptigo Sub model is quite different than the rest in the fact that it is actually a stand up outdoor exercise bike rather than an outdoor elliptical bike.
+The Elliptigo Sub model is quite different than the rest in the fact that it is actually a stand-up outdoor exercise bike rather than an outdoor elliptical bike.

-This is the smallest and most compact of ellipdtigo’s outdoor bike models and is also the lightest making it the most fun of the bunch.
+This is the smallest and most compact of ElliptiGo’s outdoor bike models and is also the lightest making it the most fun of the bunch.
 This bike is also the cheapest of all Elliptigo models which is definitely a bonus.